EyeSift

 The canonical CMS integration uses a pre-publish webhook that triggers an AI detection API call before content is marked published.
 In WordPress, this is implemented via the pre_post_update hook.
 In headless CMS platforms like Contentful or Strapi, it uses a serverless function triggered on content state changes.

 Response handling should be non-blocking: the API call happens asynchronously, the detection score is stored as a content metadata field, and editors see the score on the review screen without it blocking publication.
 Automatic rejection on score thresholds is not recommended.
-Instead, scores above a configurable threshold (typically 70–80% AI probability) surface a warning banner requiring editorial acknowledgment before publication.
-This preserves editorial control while ensuring no AI-flagged content slips through without deliberate human decision.
+Instead, your team should define confidence bands after testing the detector on your own content, then surface higher-risk bands as a warning banner requiring editorial acknowledgment before publication.

 // Example: Originality.ai API pre-publish check (Node.js)